mohammadasim/suorganiser/README.md

 # suorganizer
 A Django application to write blogs that focuses on news articles relating to technology startup businesses.
 The goal is to help publicize startups to blog readers.
 ###
-This project is based on my learning of the book Django unleashed by Andrew Pinkham
+This project is based on my learning of the book Django unleashed by Andrew Pinkham, but is not the exact implementation of his project.
+While in his book he recommends to use Django version 1.8, I am using Django 3.
+Some of the methods that were part of the book didn't work for me and hence I implemented my own custom solutions, however the core functionality of this app is identical to the applicaiton that he builds as part of his book.

 #### Docker Settings
 This application uses docker in the development env and will also be deployed as docker container.
 The docker-compose file has all the containers required to develop and subsequently deploy the application.